 - Defense: The adept adds +1 to their Physical Defense.

-- Discipline Talent: Wholeness of Body*
+- Discipline Talent: Protection of Truth*

 Journeyman Talent Options: Disarm, Evidence Analysis, Gliding Stride, Lion Heart, Resist Taunt, Riposte, Second Weapon, Swift Kick, True Sight, Waterfall Slam

 - Meditation: The adept may make a Meditation Weaving (5) test.
 If successful, the adept may meditate for hours equal to the test result.
 Time spent meditating is equivalent to sleeping, but the adept is aware of their surroundings.
 The adept may make a Recovery Test after meditating for at least 30 minutes with a bonus up to +2 per additional success on the test.
 The adept must spend one hour meditating per +2 they want to apply to their Recovery Test upon completing meditation.

 - Karma: The adept may spend a Karma Point on a test for an active defense (e.g., Avoid Blow, Resist Taunt, Riposte, Steel Thought, etc.), or increases their Physical Defense (e.g., Acrobatic Defense, Anticipate Blow, Maneuver, etc.).

 - Defense: The adept adds +2 to their Mystic Defense.

 - Bonus: The adept adds +1 Step to their Initiative.

 - Discipline Talent: Astral Sight

 - Defense: The adept adds +3 to their Mystic Defense.

 Warden Talent Options: Chilling Strike, Cobra Strike, Defensive Posture, Down Strike, Lifesight, Lion Spirit, Matrix Sight, Momentum Attack, Relentless Recovery, Resist Pain